OpenBioMaps/documentation/official_docs/en/modules.md

 results_asSHP
 -------------
     Results can be saved as SHP files.
-Different files are created for the different geometry types.
+Separate files are created for the different geometry types.
 These can be downloaded in a zip archive.

     Calls: